How to Use JupyterLab

 LaTeX/Markdown Editor

 We're happy to announce that the Jupyter team has added a native LaTeX parser (the backend being xelatex + bibtex) extension into the latest iteration of JupyterLab.
 This means that students can drop their assignments into JupyterLab and get to work.
-While the instructions below are for LaTeX, there is also a Markdown editor in JupyterLab that works largely in the same way.
+While the instructions below are for LaTeX, there is also a Markdown editor in JupyterLab that works in a very similar way.

 NBGrader